CartoDB/airship/docs/guides/12-Vue-integration.md

 This guide will lead you through the process of integrating Airship in [Vue](https://vuejs.org/).

 ## Including Styles
 Airship styles need to be globally included within our Vue application, so that we can use styles everywhere instead of including them inside any component scope.
-We are going to import them in `main.js` via npm.
+We are going to import them in the application's entry point via npm.

 ```
 npm i @carto/airship-style